Cyndi Lauper, 1986

 Choose from the following activities:

 - Listening Watch either the 2016 lyrics video or the 2019 lyrics video.
+(The 2016 Timberlake/Kendrick video is easier to understand.)

 - Post-Listening The song repeats the participial phrase shining through in the phrase “I see your true colors shining through.”
 The exercise below gives students practice using participial phrases.
 Permission granted to duplicate for classroom use.
 For levels low intermediate and up.